-OK, so it needs a little bit of time in the evening before (but only 30 minutes) to put it together, then stick it in the fridge, and it really is easy to make.
+It just needs a little bit of time in the evening before (but only 30 minutes) to put it together.

-And what a great sight in your fridge morning, a really tasty chocolate cake that just requires slicing and serving. 🙂
+What a great sight in your fridge morning.
+A really tasty chocolate cake treat that just requires slicing and serving!

 Why not bake and do this too?
 There’s nothing like someone telling you this is their favourite cake you’ve baked so far, thank you Allison!